data-integrations/kafka-plugins/kafka-plugins-0.10/docs/Kafka-batchsink.md

 **key:** Specifies the input field that should be used as the key for the event published into Kafka.
 It will use String partitioner to determine kafka event should go to which partition.
 Key field should be of type string.

+**principal** The kerberos principal used for the source when kerberos security is enabled for kafka.

+**keytabLocation** The keytab location for the kerberos principal when kerberos security is enabled for kafka.

 Example
 -------